 5. Set the fan speed switch to the maximum speed position.

-6. Feel the temperature of the evaporator outlet pipe by hand.
-The tube must be cold.
+6. Manually feel the temperature of the evaporator outlet pipe.
+The pipe should be cold.

-7. Check other issues.
-See «Checking the refrigeration system» in this section.
+7. Check for other issues.
+See "Checking the refrigeration system" in this section.

-8. Check system for leaks.
-See «Refrigeration System Leak Check» in this section.
-If a leak is found, discharge the system and repair the leak.
-At the end of the repair, evacuate the system and charge it.
+8. Check the system for leaks.
+See "Checking for refrigeration system leaks" in this section.
+If a leak is detected, discharge the system and repair the leak.
+Once the repair is complete, evacuate the system and charge it.

 Pressure versus temperature in R-134A system